living_review package

 >>> from living_review.data_model import Paper

->>> from living_review.classifier import filter_relevant_papers, classify_papers
+>>> from living_review.classifier import classify_papers

->>> classify_papers(relevant)
+>>> classify_papers(papers)

 living_review.classifier.classify_papers(papers, threshold=0.25, max_cats=2)